-The Integrity Commissioner is an independent and impartial position that reports directly to City Council and whose powers and duties are set out in the Municipal Act, 2001.
+The Integrity Commissioner is an independent and impartial officer that reports directly to City Council and whose powers and duties are set out in the Municipal Act, 2001.

-- Ensuring compliance with the Lobbyist Registry and the Lobbyist Code of Conduct, investigating complaints, and imposing sanctions
+- Administering the City’s Lobbyist Registry including ensuring compliance with the Lobbyist Registry By-law and the Lobbyist Code of Conduct, investigating complaints, and imposing sanctions, as necessary; and

-City Council approved the establishment of an Integrity Commissioner as part of the City’s Accountability Framework, which contains key elements of governance renewal intended to make municipal government more transparent and accountable.
+City Council approved the establishment of an Integrity Commissioner in July 2012 as part of the City’s Accountability Framework, which contains key elements of governance renewal intended to make municipal government more transparent and accountable.

 Integrity Commissioner's biography

 Robert Marleau has 32 years of parliamentary service, 13 of which were spent as Clerk of the House of Commons (DM 2 equivalent).
 He left a rich legacy of achievement, including the authoritative procedural manual House of Commons Procedure and Practice, now in use in most Canadian legislatures.

 On his retirement in 2001 he was made an honorary officer of the House of Commons by unanimous resolution of the House, and received an honorary doctorate degree from the University of Ottawa, his alma mater.

 During his career at the House of Commons he occupied such positions as Deputy Secretary General for Interparliamentary Relations, Principal Clerk of the Committees Branch, Clerk Assistant, Clerk of the House and Special Advisor to the Speaker of the House.
 As Clerk of the House he was secretary to the Board of Internal Economy (BOIE).